wp-plugins/meeting-scheduler-by-vcita/readme.txt

 vCita Online Scheduling for WordPress plugin offers a self-service online appointment setting to help capture more business<BR>

 vCita Online Scheduling software for WordPress quickly integrates into any WordPress website in just minutes, and eliminates the back and forth communications in appointment setting.
-Receive notifications of client requests and automate responses so you consistently deliver amazing service that delights your clients!
+Receive notifications of client requests and automate responses so you consistently deliver amazing service to your customers!

 The plugin connects to your vCita account.
 You may create a FREE account at vCita directly from the plugin.